DataFire/Integrations/integrations/generated/trashnothing/README.md

 **window.TN.submit_post(args, session, preferences, callback)**

-Submits a new post and performs validation checks on the post before it is accepted for submission..
+Submits a new post and performs validation checks on the post before it is accepted for submission.

 Parameters: